zhuminjie/OpenSeesPyDoc/src/ModelRendering.rst

 .. include:: sub.txt

 =============================================================================
+ Visualization of Model and Mode Shapes
+=============================================================================

 A Procedure to Render 2D or 3D OpenSees Model and Mode Shapes
-=============================================================================

 #.
 The source code is developed by `Anurag Upadhyay <https://github.com/u-anurag>`_ from University of Utah.
 #.
 The source code can be downloaded :download:`here </pyExamples/3DFrame_Rendering.py>`.
 #.
 Below is an example showing how to visualize an OpenSeesPy model.
+#.
+Global-Z direction should be vertically upward for 3D models.
 #.
 Import by writing in the model file, "from openseespy.postprocessing.get_rendering import * ". (see line 11 in below example)
 #.
 Plot the model by writing "plot_model()" after defining all the nodes and elements. (see line 115 in below example)
 #.
 Plot mode shapes by writing "plot_modeshape(mode_number)" after performing the eigen analysis. (see line 114 in below example)